IDMNYU/Ideation_Prototyping_6053_Fall_2019_Bennett/process_website.md

 With this in mind, throughout the duration of the semester each student must carefully document all of the work created in this class, from brainstorming sessions with post-it notes to pages in a sketchbook to rough prototypes.
 You will post this documentation on your process website on a daily or weekly basis.

 Your sited will be assessed weekly, in advance of our next class meeting.
-As such, work must be posted by *WEDNESDAY NOON* to count as that week's assignment submissions.
+As such, work must be posted by *Monday NOON* to count as that week's assignment submissions.
 Late work is counted as late and is assessed the following week.

 You have several options, as to set up your site: